VirtuslabWorkshops/terraform-workshop/lab04/README.md

 1. Inspect script [createRGSA.sh](./scripts/createRGSA.sh), put your initials in relevant places and run it.
 Note `RG_NAME` and `SA_NAME` values on the side.

-2. Run `terraform plan` and compare execution plan with exising infrastructure on the azure portal.
+2. Run `terraform plan` and compare the execution plan with existing infrastructure on the Azure portal.
 Notice that terraform wants to create all resources.

 3. Run `terraform apply` and check how terraform handles existing resources.